Deadline for Applying for Examination Access Arrangements (2020/21)

-1. Why is there a deadline for making an application for exam arrangements?
+1. Why is there a deadline for making an application for exam access arrangements?

-There is a deadline for making an application for special examination arrangements to ensure that Registry have sufficient time to put all of the recommendations in place.
-This year QMUL have over 800 students with special arrangements - these arrangements are bespoke, agreed on a student-by-student basis.
+There is a deadline for making an application for examination access arrangements to ensure that Registry have sufficient time to put all of the recommendations in place.
+This year QMUL have over 1000 students with examination access arrangements - these arrangements are bespoke, agreed on a student-by-student basis.
 Arrangements include everything from additional time to students using assistive software, to the provision of readers and amanuenses, or scribes.
 Making so many bespoke arrangements requires time to ensure that students can access the support that they need.

 2. What happens if I miss the deadline?

-You can still apply for exam arrangements, but there is no guarantee that they will be in place for that academic year’s examinations.
-If you feel you cannot take the examinations without special arrangements you can declare yourself not ‘fit to sit’ the exam and apply to QMUL's extenuating circumstances procedure.
+You can still apply for exam access arrangements, but there is no guarantee that they will be in place for that academic year’s examinations.
+If you feel you cannot take the examinations without examination access arrangements you can declare yourself not ‘fit to sit’ the exam and apply to QMUL's extenuating circumstances procedure.

 3. I didn’t know that there was a deadline.
 Did you contact students to let them know?

 Yes.
-All students declaring a disability are emailed from the Student Information System after enrolment has been completed in October to let them know about the Disability and Dyslexia Service, as well as the need to apply for special exam arrangements by the deadline.
+All students declaring a disability are emailed from the Student Information System after enrolment has been completed in October to let them know about the Disability and Dyslexia Service, as well as the need to apply for examination access arrangements by the deadline.

-We email everyone again in February to remind them – we also send an email to all students at QMUL to advise them that if they think that they need special arrangements in their examinations they need to contact the Disability and Dyslexia Service.
+We email everyone again in February to remind them – we also send an email to all students at QMUL to advise them that if they think that they need examination access arrangements they need to contact the Disability and Dyslexia Service.
 If you make sure that you check your QMUL email address regularly you will receive all of these reminders.

-4. I am from North America and usually get more than 25% additional time in examinations as a result of my specific learning difficulty.
+4. I am from North America and usually get more than 25% additional time in examinations as a result of my specific learning difference.